Frenchtown, Montana: Smurfit-Stone mill

 View of main equipment hall from control room balcony, September 2020.

 A small diesel locomotive abandoned at the mill's loading docks.

 In September 2015, the EPA announced that it was close to an agreement for testing and environmental remediation of Frenchtown's Smurfit-Stone Container Corp. mill site.
 Contaminants on the site include dioxins and heavy metals, which has raised concerns that the site might be eligible for the federal Superfund list.
 The paper mill, which produced containerboard, "began production in 1957 under Waldorf Paper Products Co. of St. Paul, MN."
 The mill employed 417 workers at the time of its closure in 2010.
 A meeting was held in February 2017 to create a Community Advisory Group to work with the Superfund grantmaking process.
 Cleanup of PCBs at the mill site was ongoing as of April 2017.
 As the second largest taxpayer in Missoula county, the mill was the source of nearly 20% ($134281) of the Frenchtown fire district's budget, and 21.7% ($825,976) of the Frenchtown school district's budget.

+Arts and culture

+Old Bull Brewing is included in the Montana Brewers Association Trail Map.